AyushD098/Poly-Bridge/README.md

 ### Test

 9. **Test Balance:**
-   - Verify the balance of the NFTs on the Mumbai network.
+   - Verify the balance of the NFTs on the amoy network.

 ## Installation